Pay tax on payments to foreign entertainers and sportspersons

 - tour income

-When you don’t have to pay Withholding Tax
+When you don’t have to pay withholding tax

-- that is a cancellation fee
+- that’s a cancellation fee

-- for copyright, royalties or advances on royalties
+- for copyright, royalties, or advances on royalties

-- to models at still photographic shoots
+- made to models at still photographic shoots

 - the proceeds of sales